mikebrady/shairport-sync/BUILD.md

 # systemctl start avahi-daemon
 ```
 ### FreeBSD
+This is for FreeBSD 14.3.
 First, update everything:
 ```
 # freebsd-update fetch
 # freebsd-update install
-# pkg
 # pkg update
+# pkg upgrade
 ```
 Next, install the Avahi subsystem.
-FYI, `avahi-app` is chosen because it doesn’t require X11. `nss_mdns` is included to allow FreeBSD to resolve mDNS-originated addresses – it's not actually needed by Shairport Sync.
+FYI, `avahi-app` is chosen because it doesn’t require X11.
+If you are using a GUI with your FreeBSD system, select `avahi` rather than `avahi-app`.
+`nss_mdns` is included to allow FreeBSD to resolve mDNS-originated addresses – it's not actually needed by Shairport Sync.
 Thanks to [reidransom](https://gist.github.com/reidransom/6033227) for this.
 ```
 # pkg install avahi-app nss_mdns
 ```